Fact Check

 Context

-This story was originally published on Aug.
-4, 2023.
-On Sept.
+In an update, on Sept.
 25, a Missouri judge dismissed the charges against Marta after the prosecution declared it had "insufficient evidence to obtain a conviction."

-By email, St. Louis-based Scott Rosenblum, an attorney representing Marta, confirmed it was true his client both provided some funding for "Sound of Freedom" and was under investigation after being charged with accessory to child kidnapping in Missouri.
-Police arrested Marta on July 23, according to the St. Louis Police Department.
+By email, St. Louis-based Scott Rosenblum, an attorney representing Marta, confirmed at the time that it was true his client both provided some funding for "Sound of Freedom" and was under investigation after being charged with accessory to child kidnapping in Missouri.
+The St. Louis Police Department told Snopes via email that Marta was arrested on July 23.

 "He has been charged," Rosenblum told Snopes.
 "We will enter a plea of not guilty."